rizdaprasetya/mt-alt-doc/en/snap/platform/overview.md

 All supported [Payment methods that are available on Snap product, are explained here](https://midtrans.com/payments).

 ### Migrating from Previous Payment App Version
-?> As [announced by Shopify](https://shopify.dev/apps/payments/hosted-payment-sdk), Shopify planned to deprecate the previous payment integration platform (Hosted Payment SDK) by July 31st, 2022.
+?> As [announced by Shopify](https://shopify.dev/apps/payments/hosted-payment-sdk), Shopify planned to deprecate the previous payment integration platform (Hosted Payment SDK) by August 14th 2022 (extended from previously July 31st).
 Shopify has urged Midtrans (and other payment gateways) to migrate to their new [Payment Platform integration](https://shopify.dev/beta/payments-apps/).
 In compliance with it, Midtrans has migrated to the new platform.
 As a result, __you__ as a __Midtrans’ merchants will need to migrate by installing "Payments via Midtrans App" for Shopify__.
 The app will have improved performance, reliability, & security.<br><br>
-__If by July 31st, 2022 you have not done so__, Midtrans payment integration (installed using the previous platform) __may no longer work for your Shopify store__.<br><br>
+__If by  August 14th 2022 (extended from previously July 31st) you have not done so__, Midtrans payment integration (installed using the previous platform) __may no longer work for your Shopify store__.<br><br>
 Due to the changes introduced by Shopify’s new payment platform, there are some changes and limitations (compared to previous integration version) that should be expected.
 Visit [Known Limitations](#known-limitations) under Advanced section to see the details.

 There will be two parts: